-A poker HUD (the abbreviation HUD stands for ‘Heads Up Display’) is a software that displays statistics/numbers in an overlay box about the opponents at your table.
-It can increase your win-rate by helping you analyse players in cash games and narrowing down their hand ranges on different aspects, such as their playing style and how aggressive they are.
+A poker HUD (the abbreviation HUD stands for ‘Heads Up Display’), as described here at LAWeekly, is a software that displays statistics/numbers in an overlay box about the opponents at your table.
+It can increase your win-rate by helping you analyze players in cash games and narrowing down their hand ranges on different aspects, such as their playing style and how aggressive they are.
 A good HUD can analyze and show you easy to read graphs stats like PFR% (pre-flop raise), VPIP%, 3bet%, and AG (aggression post-flop), which are displayed by different color numbers and lines, all help you to understand an opponent’s playing style and relative hand strength in a pot.

 To put it brief – pretty much everyone who plays poker online and likes to WIN!
 Every good poker player who plays above the micro-stakes games online will be using a HUD, and inevitably you’ll need to start using one to make serious profits in online poker.
 Generally, you should always be looking for ways to get an edge over opponents.
 You can try reading various poker eBooks as a starting point but ultimate you’re going to have to start using a Poker HUD tracking software if you want to play micro to high stakes games profitably.
 The most obvious advantage is that it lets you do is exploit the opponents and regulars at your table.